maubanel/UE5-Lighting/spotlight/README.md

 ##### `Step 4.`\|`ITL`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now it is not a point light but essentially because of the edges of the bowl the light only goes upwards.
-So we can adjust the
+So we can adjust the outer cone angle to `90`°.

 ![add spotlight to scene](images/outerCone.png)